fluencelabs/examples/quickstart/2-browser-parallel-computation/README.md

 -- Function to get all workers from subnet func resolveSubnet() -> []Worker:
-    -- It's possible to resolve subnet only on HOST_PEER_ID i.e. on relay.
-This won't work locally. on HOST_PEER_ID:
+    -- Subnets cannot be resolved on local (client) peers, e.g., the CLI client or the browser.
+Instead, a subnet needs to be resolved on a relay. on HOST_PEER_ID:
         -- Resolving subnets using Deal id of deployed service subnet <- Subnet.resolve(ADDER_DEAL_ID)
     <- subnet.workers

--- This structure forms a computation requests from frontend data ComputationRequest:
+-- This data structure is representing calling aqua function on the worker via frontend. data ComputationRequest:
     worker_id: string
     host_id: string
     value: u64

--- Executes signle computation request func add_one_single(request: ComputationRequest) -> u64:
+-- Executes single computation request func add_one_single(request: ComputationRequest) -> u64:
     -- Extracting worker and host for execution service request on request.worker_id via request.host_id: